grahama1970/mcp-doc-retriever/README.md

 - **ports:** Maps host port 8001 to container port 8000 (FastAPI server).

 This configuration ensures persistent storage, exposes the download and search tools, and sets environment variables compatible with the current container setup.

+**Note:** The service also exposes an SSE endpoint at `/` for MCP protocol connections, which can be used for real-time status updates or integration with agent frameworks.

 ## 🛠️ Setup & Installation